-Lesson 4 Genes and Environmen
+Lesson 4 Genes and Environment

 Time: 55 min Overview

-Lesson Objectives: Students are introduced to environmental, genetic as factors that influence type 2 diabetes through two ad Students simulate how high risk and low risk gene v distributed through a population and look for patter environments and eating habits. ctivities. ariants may be
+Students are introduced to environmental, genetic and factors that influence type 2 diabetes through two activ Students simulate how high risk and low risk gene vari distributed through a population and look for patterns environments and eating habits. vities. iants may be

-Students will be Enduring Understandings
+Lesson Objectives: Students will be Enduring Understandings

-able to answer: Most traits are determined by a combination of get metic and

-• How do allele combinations lead to variations environmental factors, including complex disease diabetes.
+able to learn: How do allele combinations lead to variations Most traits are determined by a combination of gene environmental factors, including complex diseases li diabetes.

-within a population? • Type 2 diabetes can be prevented: factors contribution person's risk include good nutrition and exercise. uting to a
+within a population?
+Type 2 diabetes can be prevented: factors contributing to a person's risk include good nutrition and exercise.

-• What are three environmental risk factors you have for type 2 diabetes? • Type 2 diabetes is a complex condition that is hear by environmental factors such as access to resour choice, product marketing, public policy, socio-eco and stress. ces, personal
+• What are three environmental risk factors you have for type 2 diabetes? • Type 2 diabetes is a complex condition that is heavily influenced by environmental factors such as access to resources, personal choice, product marketing, public policy, socio-economic status, and stress.

-• What are three Essential Question
+What are three Essential Question

-environmental protective factors you have for type How do environmental and genetic risk factors influence a person risk of developing type 2 diabetes?
+environmental protective factors you have for type How do environmental and genetic risk factors influence a person's risk of developing type 2 diabetes?

 2 diabetes?
 Prerequisite Knowledge

-Students should understand the following terms: inh protein, allele.
-Lesson Summary with Timings neritance, risk,
+Students should understand the following terms: inher protein, allele. itance, risk,

+Lesson Summary with Timings

 Entrance Activity 10 min

 Simulating Genetic Risk 15 min

 Assessing Environmental Access and Choice 15 min

 Putting it all Together 10 min

 Closure 5 min